-- Support for analysis of traffic encapsulated in GSE protocol; to the best our knowledge, Gadget Detective is the only open-source NFAT that supports GSE Sec 5.3. - Novel approach for web page reconstruction; in comparison to other tools, we do not only extract objects from HTTP communication, but we also reconstruct the page entirely (rewriting sources of all intercepted objects like CSS, pictures, video streams, etc.).
-Pages are stored as a MAFF archive including snapshots that show how the page changed over time.
+6. Novel approach for web page reconstruction; in comparison to other tools, we do not only extract objects from HTTP communication, but we also reconstruct the page entirely (rewriting sources of all intercepted objects like CSS, pictures, video streams, etc.).
+Pages are stored as a MAFF, 2020 archive including snapshots that show how the page changed over time.
 The JavaScript is interpreted, and particular API calls are mocked to be injected with intercepted ones, like REST API calls - Sec 6.2.
+The reconstruction of a web-page requires analysis and correlation of multiple L7 conversations, because a page usually references (includes) data from multiple domains.